alexsmdt/KAPK-Project/README.md

 If you want to add something to the meal, you can do so by pressing the button in the upper right corner.
 A new activity opens with a list of globally available products in the database.
 With a SearchBar a filtering can be done by product name, brand or barcode by scan.

 If your desired product does not exist, it can be newly created in the database.
 Two activities are used to guide you through the process of creating a new product.
-Again a barcode scanner can be used for adding a produkts barcode.
+Again a barcode scanner can be used for adding a products barcode.
+A barcode can be scanned directly by using the camera or by accessing your local data, respective your Google Drive.

 Now, if you want to add a selected product to the consumed ones, you have to click on the product and specify the serving size within the next activity.